hiimOmagh/LumiBuddy/README.md

 - [ ] Improve test coverage on ViewModels and Repos
 - [ ] GitHub Actions for PR builds and unit test automation

+## ⚠️ Stub / Demo Code

+Several classes in this repository are intentionally minimal to keep the demo project compiling.
+Examples include
+`DiffuserGuide`, `ExportUtils`, `NetworkUtils`, `DateUtils`, `MeasurementDao`, `UserDao`, `UserProfile`, `NotificationEvent`, `SpectrumEstimate`, and the various *Basic* classifiers under `core-infra/ml`.
+They can be removed or replaced with real implementations as features mature.

 ---

 ## 🌍 License